1. Home

 Can CAPP provide a DMV hold release due to Los Angeles Parking Citations?

-Where can I do my community service?
+Where can I complete my community service?

 Do I have to be the registered owner of a vehicle to do community service?